 - Moisturize several times a day with a product containing ceramides, petrolatum or lanolin.
 Creams with lactic acid and urea, available in both prescription and over-the-counter forms, can help soothe extremely dry skin and keratosis pilaris [source: Daily Glow].

 - Banish flakes by exfoliating once or twice a week with a gentle scrub, an exfoliating brush or a wet washcloth [source: Oliver].
 Cleansers and lotions with chemical exfoliants, such as alpha hydroxy acids, can also remove dead skin cells [source: Daily Glow].
 Ask your dermatologist before exfoliating if you have a chronic skin condition.

 - See a dermatologist for extremely rough skin, especially if you're experiencing itchiness and discomfort.
 If an underlying skin condition is to blame, he or she may prescribe an oral or topical medication, such as an antibiotic or corticosteroid.

 - Talk to your doctor about in-office treatments for rough skin, including chemical peels, microdermabrasion, laser resurfacing and photodynamic therapy.
 It may take several sessions to see significant results.

-For more information about rough skin and dryness, check out the links on the next page.
+For more information about rough skin and dryness, check out the links below.